ckeditor/ckeditor5/docs/features/toolbar.md

 ]
 ```

-It will create a "Basic styles" dropdown with a "three vertical dots" icon containing the additional basic text styles buttons set.
+It will create a "Basic styles" dropdown with a three vertical dots icon {@icon @ckeditor/ckeditor5-core/theme/icons/three-vertical-dots.svg Three vertical dots} containing the additional basic text styles buttons set.
 You can test it in the demo below along with a few more toolbar dropdowns.

 {@snippet features/toolbar-nested-simple}